JoeDavisson/rendera/README.md

 Rendera
 =======

-Rendera is a painting program suitable for photo-retouching and making textures.
+Rendera is a painting program suitable for painting, photo-retouching and making seamless textures.
 Originally for Windows, it is being rewritten from scratch using C++/FLTK.

-The program is still in development but somewhat usable on Linux.
-Only a few image formats are supported right now and some menu options don't work yet.
-24-bit PNG/JPEG/BMP/TGA files are supported, and GIMP palettes can be loaded (but not saved yet).
-No undo yet :(
+The program is still in development but is somewhat usable on Linux.
+Undo is broken if the image size changes (after the crop tool is used.)
+Some features are incomplete.
+Alpha channel editing is supported.

+Feature List:
+-Simple yet flexible paint tool, optimized for retouching -Clone with mirror option
+-Edge-wrapping (for seamless tiles)
+-Interactive offset tool (for seamless tiles)
+-Basic crop tool
+-Palette editor with RGB/HSV ramps
+-Photographic restoration filters
+-High-quality color quantization and dithering
+-Grid

+File Support:
+-PNG (32-bit)
+-TGA (32-bit)
+-JPEG (24-bit)
+-BMP (24-bit)
+-GIMP Palette

 Keys:
-Cursor Keys: pan view.
+-Cursor Keys: pan view
-Shift+Click or Space: move clone target
+-Shift+Click or Space: move clone target
-Escape: cancel current tool.
+-Escape: cancel current operation

 ![Screenshot](/screenshots/screenshot.png "Screenshot")